corda/corda/docs/source/getting-set-up.rst

 Other implementations of the JVM are not actively supported, but as mentioned, we are interested in finding out any issues you do have with them.

+.. note:: If you are using a JVM implementation other than Oracle's you may get errors similiar to ``Unresolved reference: javafx``.
+   This means JavaFX is not bundled with the JVM and you will need to install it separately (e.g. OpenJFX is needed with OpenJDK).

 IntelliJ
 --------
 We strongly recommend the use of IntelliJ's Development Environment known as IDEA.
 Download it for free from